To notify the immigration service of your lost or stolen BRP card, please complete the following Lost BRP Notification Form.

 Step 1: Check where it might be

-Step 2: Inform the Home Office and local Police
+Step 2: Inform the University, The Home Office and local Police

 Step 3: Obtain a replacement BRP visa to return to the UK (if lost overseas)